Valentin Gasc

-Valentin Román Gasc (born 9 October 2000) is an Argentine professional footballer currently playing as a midfielder for Finnish club SJK.
+Valentin Román Gasc (born 9 October 2000) is an Argentine professional footballer currently playing as a midfielder for Finnish club KuPS.

 Club career

 Born in Temperley, Argentina, Gasc joined the reserve team of SJK in March 2021, from Lanús.
 Following good performances with the reserve team, and making his debut for SJK's first team, he was promoted full-time to the first team ahead of the 2023 season.
 On 6 April 2023, his contract was extended for the 2024 with an option for the 2025.

 International career

 Gasc has represented Argentina at under-17 level.